Summary of Federal Laws

 A copy of the report must also go to the vendor.
 The university would have to obtain the TIN from the vendor to include it on the report.
 Credit card payments are exempt.

-For the cases contesting the contraceptive mandate please see the Religious Issues page.
+For the cases and regulations affecting/contesting the contraceptive mandate please see the Religious Issues page.

 Medicare, Medicaid, Children's Health Insurance Programs; Transparency Reports and Reporting of Physician Ownership or Investment Interests; Final Rule.
 78 Fed.
 Reg.
 9458, Feb.
 8, 2013.
 Effective date: These regulations are effective on April 9, hat provision requires applicable manufacturers of drugs, devices, biologicals, or medical supplies covered under title XVIII of the Act (Medicare) or a State plan under